 The Company is now in final exploration stages where detailed drilling is being conducted and studies are being compiled for inclusion in a Definitive Feasibility Study targeted for completion in Q1 of 2018.

-Mr. Schafer has 38 years of experience in the mineral industry, working in the international sector with both major and junior mining companies.
-He is currently Executive Vice-President, Business Development with Hunter Dickinson Inc., a globally active private natural resources corporation.
+Mr. Schafer has nearly 40 years of experience in the mineral industry, working in the international sector with both major and junior mining companies.
+He is founder and Managing Director of Eagle Mines Management, a globally active private natural resources corporation.
 Read more

 Mr. Young is a geological engineer who has worked extensively in the CIS since 1991.
 He has 39 years of experience in the mineral resources industry overall, which has included large scale projects in remote areas as well as significant work with junior mining companies.
 Read more